(760) 443-7241

 Varies

-The ZenCat Foundation is dedicated to providing veterinary care to cats and kittens in our community whose guardians are not able to afford to pay.
+The ZenCat Foundation is Dr. Phoenix's non-profit organization, dedicated to providing veterinary care to cats and kittens in our community whose guardians are not able to afford to pay.
 All necessary services - house call, exam, diagnostics, and treatments - are provided at our cost, or no cost to you, depending on your income level.
-Please complete our eligibility form here, and our New Patient History form here.
-Your information will be reviewed and we will get back to you as to how we can help.
+Please visit ZenCat Foundation to apply for services by completing the eligibility and history forms.

 Vaccinations, Microchips, Diagnostic Services